kitturpriya/SportClubWebsite/README.md

 Instructions:
-intsall node.js on your desktop and run the commands: npm install express,npm intsall mysql for the code to work.
+install node.js on your desktop and run the commands: npm install express,npm install mysql for the code to work.